'Breonna Taylor should be alive today'; 4 former, current LMPD officers charged in FBI investigation

 U.S. Attorney General Merrick Garland announced Thursday charges include violating Taylor's civil rights, unlawful conspiracies, unconstitutional use of force, and obstruction offenses.

-The officers charged include former LMPD detectives Joshua Jaynes, Kelly Goodlett and Brett Hankison, and current LMPD Sgt.
-Kyle Meany.
+The officers charged include former LMPD detectives Joshua Jaynes and Brett Hankison, and current LMPD Sgt.
+Kyle Meany and detective Kelly Goodlett.

+LMPD Police Chief Erika Shields says termination procedures for Meany and Goodlett have begun.

 Jaynes, who was the lead investigator in the case, was the officer who signed the search warrant that lead to Taylor's death on March 13, 2020.